top of page

 About

-My name is Tessel, and I’m a painter drawn to exploring how we can deepen our connection with the natural world, especially water.
-I am a recognized artist member of Stroom Den Haag, and a board member of the Genevan-based NGO Green Seed.
+Tessel van der Putte is a visual artist painting worlds of deeper connection with the natural world, especially water, and with each other.
+She is a recognized artist member of Stroom Den Haag and a board member of the Geneva-based NGO Green Seed.

-Today, my work interweaves themes of human rights, the boundaries of the body, and our relationship with moving waters and changing landscapes in times of climate change and environmental degradation.
-I paint about belonging, often finding this reflected in the presence of other women.
-And I also paint from my deep love for water, and from a sense of responsibility to protect it.
+Today, her work interweaves themes of human rights, the boundaries of the body, and our relationship with moving waters and changing landscapes in a time of climate change and environmental degradation.
+She paints about longing for, finding, and re-creating belonging to place — to oneself, to the land, to the waters around us.